 The Unspoken Threat Nobody Wants to Acknowledge

 You’ve probably heard that sitting is bad for your heart.
 And your back.
 And your metabolism.
 What you haven’t heard enough about is this: sitting is devastating for your brain.
 Not eventually.
 Right now.
+Sitting disease and cognitive decline is the formal name for what is happening to knowledge workers right now.

 A landmark study of nearly 50,000 adults showed something unsettling – people who sit more than 10 hours daily have measurably higher dementia risk, and that risk triples at 15 hours of daily sitting [1].
 The kicker?
 This happens even among people who exercise regularly.
 Your evening jog doesn’t undo the neural damage of nine hours at a desk.
 This is the finding that should worry every knowledge worker: sedentary behavior and physical inactivity are separate risk factors, and your gym habit can’t offset the harm of uninterrupted sitting.

-You came here because the connection between sitting and cognitive decline feels personal.
+You came here because the connection between sitting disease and cognitive decline feels personal.
 It should.
 For most of us, the question isn’t whether we sit – it’s whether we understand what that sitting is doing to the structure and chemistry of our brains.

 What Sitting Disease and Cognitive Decline Actually Means